verilator/verilator/docs/guide/exe_verilator.rst

    Specifies the name of the top level class and makefile.
 Defaults to V prepended to the name of the :vlopt:`--top` option, or V prepended to the first Verilog filename passed on the command line.

+.. option:: --private

+   Opposite of :vlopt:`--public`.
+Is the default; this option exists for backwards compatibility.

 .. option:: --prof-c